-- In The King of Fighters series, there's Goro Daimon from Japan Team, a bulky Judoka that participate in several years in KOF Tournament who has a wife.
-When he knew about having a child, he retired temporarily from the team to get quality time with his wife and his baby.
-In 2D games since 2001, a baby Daimon can be seen in Goro's intro for a while.
+- In The King of Fighters series, there's Goro Daimon from Japan Team, a bulky Judoka that participate in several years in KOF Tournament.
+He retired temporarily from the team to get some quality time with his wife and his baby, and after his return to the team his baby son Kogoro (basically a toddler!Goro) can be seen some of his intros.

-- The main driving force behind Hawke's actions in Dragon Age II is taking care of his remaining family (mother, a younger sibling, a good-for-nothing uncle, and, eventually, a cousin).
+- The main driving force behind Hawke's actions in Dragon Age II is taking care of his/her remaining family (mother, a younger sibling, a good-for-nothing uncle, and, eventually, a cousin).

 - Of all characters from Samurai Shodown series, the most fitted to this trope is Gen-An Shiranui, a kind of goblin who despise of being an evil person, has a family with a beautiful wife and not-so-cute children and he loves them so much at the point of stays in home by their request.
 Also Hanzo Hattori, who apart of defends Japan from evil, he goes into a Roaring Rampage of Rescue for his son Shinzo possessed by Amakusa, the first Big Bad of the series.

 - The Simpsons:

 - Homer tries to keep the family united in the end — emphasis on "try".
 Sometimes is subverted because of being a borderline/straight-up Abusive Parent, especially with Bart, but in the end he loves his children.